artanzand/GAN_fake_houses/README.md

 - [House Prices and images Socal](https://www.kaggle.com/ted8080/house-prices-and-images-socal)
 - Google image searches of houses in North America

-## Webscraping
+## Web scraping

-After analyzing the quality of the images of the [Kaggle dataset](https://www.kaggle.com/ted8080/house-prices-and-images-socal), it was decided to implement webscrapping to increase the number of consistent house images (house facades) so that the model could recognize more reliable patterns.
+After analyzing the quality of the images of the [Kaggle dataset](https://www.kaggle.com/ted8080/house-prices-and-images-socal), it was decided to implement web scraping to increase the number of consistent house images (house facades) so that the model could recognize more reliable patterns.

-Using the [Selenium](https://selenium-python.readthedocs.io/) framework, webscrapping was performed to download the images resulting from the following searches:
+Using the [Selenium](https://selenium-python.readthedocs.io/) framework, web scraping was performed to download the images resulting from the following searches:
-"vancouver houses", "front yard houses", ''american houses", "canadian houses".
+"Vancouver houses", "front yard houses", ''American houses", "Canadian houses".

 After having a pool of images downloaded, the best possible house images were selected, the same was done for the images from [Kaggle dataset](https://www.kaggle.com/ted8080/house-prices-and-images-socal).